seiichiinoue/scan/README.md

-# Implementation of A Bayesian Model of Diachronic Meaning Change
+# A Bayesian Model of Diachronic Meaning Change

 ## Environment